kushaldas/pym/docs/datastructure.rst

     >>> max(numbers)
     5

-There are two other functions related to boolean value checking, `any` and `all`. `any` tells us if any of the value in the list if `True`.
+There are two other functions related to boolean value checking, `any` and `all`. `any` tells us if any of the value in the list is `True`.
 `all` tells us if all the values in the list are `True` or not.

 ::